The SaaS Customer Lifecycle Explained

 Why Do You Need to Understand the SaaS Customer Lifecycle?

-Understanding your customer lifecycle helps you optimize your business processes.
+Not only does it help you to sell software online, but understanding your customer lifecycle enables you to optimize your business processes better.
 For example, streamlining the SaaS customer lifecycle allows you to cross-sell and upsell your SaaS.
 As a result, you’ll be able to create lasting customer relationships and increase brand loyalty.

 How Is the Lifetime Value of the Customer Determined?